BladeF/library/README.md

 `Books` as the _library_.

 ## Interface
-This program is meant to be run in a terminal interface.
+This program is meant to be run in a bash terminal interface.
+It is not supported to run on any other interface.

+## Install/Run
+Simply download the code to the desired destination and run the `init.sh` script.
+Once the initialization is finished, run the `run.sh` script to use the library.